 At times, a photo may need a bit of editing, although we make every effort to share them exactly as taken.
 However, if the scene is worth it, I may use an editing app to remove power lines or obstructions.

 Posting 365 days a year is not a chore.
-Its a labor of love each and every day as I begin with Tom in close proximity to assist with research, fact checking and final edits (no, we’re not perfect at this nor will we ever be).
+On the contrary, it’s a labor of love every day as I begin with Tom near assist with research, fact-checking, and final edits (no, we’re not perfect at this, nor will we ever be).

 Knowing YOU are out there, reading our often insignificant ramblings over a variety of “this and “that” motivates and fuels us to continue on each step of the way.
 Thank you, dear readers.
 YOU mean the world to us!